Please note that there is currently no waiting lists or enrolment lists for Clonturk Community College

 All applicants to the school must be eligible for a place in a post primary school.
-Applicants must have reached twelve years of age by January 1st of their first year in Clonturk Community College, which is 1st January 2019.
+Applicants must have reached twelve years of age by January 1st of their first year in Clonturk Community College.

 Applicants must have completed a primary school programme including 6th Class, or equivalent, before taking up a place in the school.

 The School Management will determine the number of first year students to be enrolled each year and the number of class groups to be formed.
 The Principal reserves the right to assign students to classes throughout the school.

 Special Educational Needs